66 Seattle Jail Inmates Screened For Tuberculosis Infection

-Tuberculosis or TB is described as a transferable disease which is caused due to Mycobacteruim Tuberculosis (MTB).
-This aliment mostly affects the lungs but the other body parts can also get affected.
-The majority of infections related to this disease do not have any indications but some type of TB, like latent TB can be deadly if not treated.
+Tuberculosis or TB is described as a transferable disease which is caused by Mycobacteruim Tuberculosis (MTB).
+This ailment mostly affects the lungs but the other body parts can also get affected.
+The majority of infections related to this disease do not have any indications but some type of TB, like latent TB ,can be deadly if not treated.

 TB is also linked with malnutrition and congestion which is caused by poverty.
 Chances of getting affected are high if one has poor living conditions.